sharetribe/flex-docs/src/docs/the-new-sharetribe/the-new-sharetribe-tutorial/tutorial-footer/index.md

 navigate your marketplace, as well as links to additional destinations, like your social media profiles.

-Let's start editing by navigating to "Footer".
+Let's start editing by navigating to "Content → Footer".

 The footer has a special left column that contains predetermined
 content: your logo, slogan, social media links, and copyright statement.